jadogeri/Contact_Management_App/README.md

 - Integrate seamlessly with the parish tax collection system for calculations and payments.

 ### **1.3 Intended Audience**
-- System Developers and Administrators
 - End Users (Individuals and Businesses)
+- Junior or Senior backend developers.

 ---